rackerlabs/devsite/source/_posts/2014-06-23-chef-metal-and-rackspace.markdown

 server environment under the same version control that holds your configuration management recipes.

-Chef Metal works by using a provisioning node to control your infrastrucure.
+Chef Metal works by using a provisioning node to control your infrastructure.
 The provisioning node keeps track of the machines you've defined and will create a new one if needed.

-For Chef Metal to work, you're going to need a Chef Server (or be using Chef's Platform).
-You will also need to have an existing node that will act as your provisioner registered as a client with your Chef Server.
-The provisioner will also require admin privliges.
+For Chef Metal to work with a Chef Server (or while using Chef's Platform) you will need to have an existing node that will act as your provisioner.
+This node will already need to be registered as a client with your Chef Server.
+The provisioner will also require admin privileges.
 You can set this with the `knife acl` plugin or edit permissions with knife:

 `knife edit groups/admins.json`